Top IT Security Trends for Law Firms at LS-ISAO

 Last week, I had the opportunity to spend a day at a Legal Services Information Sharing & Analysis Organization(LS-ISAO) workshop in New York City, hosted by a leading law firm.
 Close to 100 security professionals from law firms around the country participated.
 While most law firms have small dedicated security teams, what was apparent from the beginning was that the challenges ahead of them were not small.

 These firms are facing many security challenges that are not unlike what financial institutions have been facing in the past few years.
-Requirements from clients, regulators and the American Bankers Association are driving law firms to make rapid strides in improving security.
+Requirements from clients, regulators, and the American Bankers Association are driving law firms to make rapid strides in improving security.

 - Insider threat security focus is driven by clients

 Law firm clients are asking, during their periodic evaluation process, what firms are doing to protect their confidential information.
-Law firms are a great source of information on impending mergers and acquisitions, bankruptcies and other corporate activities.
+Law firms are a great source of information on impending mergers and acquisitions, bankruptcies, and other corporate activities.
 In the hands of a malicious hacker, this information can lead to profitable trades.
 For clients, their concern is that hackers may be willing to pay a lot of money to insider to provide such information, especially since law firms tend to have very flat and open networks and trust their employees.
-Hence the desire to understand if unusual activity can be monitored.
-Law firms are still grappling with balance between privacy concerns of their partners and the desire to ensure that their reputation is protected.
-Participants agreed that getting executive approval, engaging their employees in the security fabric and tools that automatically responded to threats could help them address the problem to a large extent.
+Hence the desire to understand if any unusual activity can be monitored.
+Law firms are still grappling with a balance between privacy concerns of their partners and the desire to ensure that their reputation is protected.
+Participants agreed that getting executive approval, engaging their employees in the security fabric, and tools that automatically responded to threats could help them address the problem to a large extent.